akelopes/ETLNotifier/readme.md

         pass
 ```

-2. Add the new source type to `ETLNotifier.SOURCE_TYPES`
+2. Add the new source type to `Notifier.SOURCE_TYPES`

 ### Adding a New Notification Strategy

-1. Create a new class in `services/notification/` implementing the `NotificationStrategy` interface:
+1. Create a new class in `strategies/notification/` implementing the `NotificationStrategy` interface:
 ```python
 from .strategy import NotificationStrategy